Ng Wai Chiu: International career

-Hong Kong

 Ng played for Hong Kong against Japan in the 2011 AFC Asian Cup qualification match in Hong Kong, but Hong Kong lost 0–4.

 Ng also played in the 2010 East Asian Football Championship where Hong Kong lost all 3 of its matches and finished last.

 Ng was optimistic that he would be able to play for Hong Kong in the 2014 FIFA World Cup Asian qualification matches.
 However, in the end he missed the 2014 FIFA World Cup Asian qualification matches against Saudi Arabia due to his poor form.

 On 30 September 2011, Ng was sent off in the 3–3 draw with the Philippines in the 2011 Long Teng Cup.

 On 1 January 2012, Ng captained Hong Kong to victory over Guangdong in the 2012 Guangdong-Hong Kong Cup when Hong Kong won the cup on penalties.

 On 18 September 2012, Ng decided to retire from international football.